Refinery v. Redesign

 On mastering and mix bus processing

-He then mentioned a friend who does a lot of mid/side work at the mastering stage: detailed mid/side processing combined with extensive automation of the involved parameters.
+He then mentioned a friend who does a lot of mid/side work at the mastering stage: detailed mid/side processing along with extensive automation of the involved parameters.
 He added that his friend's masters sound full and polished.
 And they do.

 Different strokes for different folks, after all.
-But the conversation kept going and it arrived at a place more interesting than where it had started: the difference between mastering and mix bus processing.
-The more I thought about it afterward, the more I realized these two processes get conflated in practice in ways that matter.
-I also realized that most of the confusion comes not from disagreement about technique but from a failure to define terms.
+But the conversation kept going and it arrived somewhere more interesting than where it had started: the difference between mastering and mix bus processing.
+The more I thought about it after the difference had been mentioned, the more became evident that these two distinct processes get conflated in practice in significant ways.

 On Mastering

-Even restricted to the digital domain, format delivery involves decisions that affect what the listener hears.
+Even restricted to the digital domain, per-format delivery involves decisions that affect what the listener hears.
 Reducing word length from 32-bit floating point to 24-bit integer or 16-bit integer means a guaranteed loss of amplitude resolution.
 That resolution loss ought to be auditioned, and the appropriate dither noise or word length reduction processing should be intentionally selected rather than left to a default setting.
 Similarly, reducing frequency resolution through sample rate conversion, from 96,000 down to 48,000 or 44,100 samples per second, is a destructive process whose artifacts ought to be auditioned and, if necessary, one should compensate for any shortcomings.
-And these are the straightforward cases.
-Consider a final approved mix which sports intersample peaks that are legitimately intentional on the part of the production team.
+And these are just the straightforward cases.
+Consider a final approved mix which sports intersample peaks that are entirely intentional on the part of the production team.
 How does one ensure that lossy codecs do not fold as a result of the overages while preserving the transient response that the overages provide?
 These are mastering problems, and solving them well requires as much care and attention as any EQ move or compression setting.

 The point is that mastering begins with the premise that the song is already what it should be.
 Everything that follows, whether it's format conversion, spectral refinement, dynamics management, or simply the act of listening and confirming, serves the goal of protecting and translating that identity.
 Not changing it.
 Not improving upon its fundamental character.
 Ensuring that what the production team heard in their room is what listeners hear in theirs.